Rosengate/exedra/README.md

 History
 ======
 The first unreleased version of exedra has quite constraining ungroupable routing capability, and has a lot of static usage.
-This version was intended to fix them, give more (self-claimed) powerful multi-tier nestable routing ability and hopefully will adapt to modern web development practices.
+This version was intended to fix them, give more (self-proclaimed) powerful multi-tier nestable routing ability and hopefully will adapt to modern web development practices.

 Main route-mapping API
 ======